AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 BypassGenProb
 """""""""""""

-RestartOption
-"""""""""""""
-Controls AlphaImpute admits four different integer values: ``0, 1, 2, 3``.
+.. todo:: Think about to delete this option

+Has two options ``Yes`` or ``No``.

+``Yes`` sets the program so that to skip the computation of genotype probabilities during the pre-processing data step, and so that to stop the program before the final computation of gentoype dosages during final step of writing the results.

+``No`` sets the program to run normally.

 HMMOptions
 """"""""""
-AlphaImpute allows to carry out a hidden Markov model (HMM) in order to impute missing genotypes.
-HMM algorithms are very flexible performing well in unrelated samples and being applicable in most genome regions computing genotype dosages, where heuristic methods fail if rules are not met.
+During the imputation step, |ai| allows to carry out a hidden Markov model (HMM) in order to impute missing genotypes.
+Thus, if **RestartOption** is set to ``1`` or ``2``, then **HMMOptions** admits four different options: ``No``, ``Yes``, ``Prephase`` and ``Only``.

-HMM imputation methods try to explain the genotype of a particular locus as generated by a hidden state known the previous state.
-The number of states determines the computational complexity of HMM algorithms.
-Commonly HMM methods are defined by the transition probabilities between states and the emission probabilities, or the probability of observe a genotype given a particular state.

-The HMM implemented in Alphaimpute is fully describe in Li et al., 2009 [4]_.
-It is defined by three different parameters: the number of states, :math:`H^2`, the crossovers parameters, :math:`\theta_i, i \in {1,\ldots,H}`, and the error parameters, :math:`\varepsion_j, j \in {1,\ldots,M}`; where :math:`H` is the number of haplotypes in the haplotype template (HT), and :math:`M` is the number of SNPs.

-The number of states is specified by the user (see [HMMParameters]_).
-The crossovers define the transition probabilities from one state to the next and thus, give an estimation about the recombination rates across haplotypes.
-The errors define the emission probabilities, giving an estimation about gene conversion events and recurrent mutation.

-In order to determine the model that better fits the data, crossovers and error parameters have to be estimated.
-For this purpose, these parameters are updated based on recombination rates and allele frequencies in consecutive runs of the HMM model.
-The initial values of the model parameters are set to :math:`\theta_i=0.01; \varepsion_j=0.00000001`.

-**HMMOptions** admits four options: ``No``, ``Yes``, ``Prephase`` and ``Only``.

-``No`` disables the HMM, thus AlphaImpute will perform the Long-range phase imputation (LRPI) method explained in Hickey et al., 2012 [1]_.
+``No`` disables the HMM, thus |ai| carries out the long-range phase imputation (LRPI) method explained in Hickey et al., 2012 [1]_.

+``Prephase`` before computing imputation with the HMM method.
+As before, haplotypes are chosen at random from the prephased data, and possible missing heterozygous loci are phase arbitrarily.
+This option requires the genotypes to be previously phased by running |ai| with **RestartOption** set to ``2`` (see [RestartOption]_ option for more details).

 ``Yes`` performs imputation first by means of the LRPI method.
 This method guarantees very accurate genotype imputation and haplotype phasing, which will be used to feed the HT in the HMM step.
 During the HMM step haplotypes are chosen at random from the previous step, and possible missing heterozygous loci are phase arbitrarily.
 This is the most accurate approach but also the most computational expensive in of time.

-``Prephase`` performs only the long-range phasing (LRP) algorithm (Hickey et al., 2012 [2]_) before computing imputation with the HMM method.
-As before, haplotypes are chosen at random from the prephased data, and possible missing heterozygous loci are phase arbitrarily.

 ``Only`` runs HMM only, which means that no phase information is available.
 In this case, genotype data from random chromosomes will be used to create haplotypes.
 From those chromosomes, unambiguous alleles are phased from homozygous loci, whereas heterozygous loci are phased arbitrarily.

 HMMParameters
 """""""""""""
-Control the hidden Markov model parameters explained above.
+HMM algorithms are very flexible performing well in unrelated samples and being applicable in most genome regions computing genotype dosages, where heuristic methods fail if rules are not met.

+HMM imputation methods try to explain the genotype of a particular locus as generated by a hidden state given the previous state.
+HMM methods are defined by the transition probabilities between states, that is the probability of getting a state given the previous one, and the emission probabilities, or the probability of observe a genotype given a particular state.
+Commonly, the number of states determines the computational complexity of HMM algorithms.

+|ai| implements the Markov model described in Li et al., 2009 [4]_.
+This model is defined by the number of states, :math:`H^2`, the crossovers parameters, :math:`\theta_i, i \in {1,\ldots,M}`, and the error parameters, :math:`\varepsilon_j, j \in {1,\ldots,M}`; where :math:`H` is the number of haplotypes in the haplotype template (HT), and :math:`M` is the number of markers.
+The number of states is specified by the user (see [HMMParameters]_ option).
+The crossovers define the transition probabilities from one state to the next and thus, give an estimation about the recombination rates across haplotypes.
+The errors define the emission probabilities, giving an estimation about gene conversion events and recurrent mutation.

+In order to determine the specific model that better fits the data, crossovers and error parameters have to be estimated.
+For this purpose, crossovers and errors are updated based on recombination rates and allele frequencies in consecutive runs of the HMM model.
+The initial values of the model parameters are set to :math:`\theta_i=0.01; \varepsilon_j=0.00000001`, but other parameters such as number of haplotypes in the HT or number of runs have to be set.

+**HMMParameters** control these parameters, plus an extra parameter affecting the parallelisation process.

 The first numerical parameter is the number of gametes used to create the HT.
 Imputation accuracy is highly influenced by this parameter, and better results are obtained when larger HT are considered.
 However, the computational time grows quadratically with the number of haplotypes.
 This can be partially solved increasing the number of parallel processes, which is controlled by the last parameter in this section.